yanxian-ll/GS-SR/README.md

 class="center">
 </p>

- The main components of this project are as follows:
+## Main Components of the Project

-- Partition: This project fllowed the idea of [VastGaussian](https://arxiv.org/abs/2402.17427) to partition the scene.
-Input a colmap-sfm-output, and after partitioning, each tile remains in colmap-sfm format.
-This allows partitioning to be completely independent of subsequent algorithms.
+- Partition: This project follows the idea of [VastGaussian](https://arxiv.org/abs/2402.17427) to partition the scene.
+By inputting a COLMAP-SfM output, each tile remains in COLMAP-SfM format after partitioning.
+This ensures that partitioning is completely independent of subsequent algorithms.

-- Representation: [Scaffold-GS](https://arxiv.org/abs/2312.00109) was chosen as the scene representation for this project because Scaffold-GS is more robust to view-dependent effects (e.g. reflection, shadowing); and alleviates the artifacts (e.g. floaters, structure error caused by redundant 3D Gaussians; and has more accurate surface artefacts. shadowing); and alleviates the artifacts (e.g. floaters, structure error) caused by redundant 3D Gaussians; and have more accurate surface reoncstruction in texture-less area.
-[Octree-GS](https://arxiv.org/abs/2403.17898) supports level of details (LOD), very friendly for large scene reconstruction.
+- Representation: [Scaffold-GS](https://arxiv.org/abs/2312.00109) was chosen as the scene representation for this project due to its robustness against view-dependent effects (e.g., reflection, shadowing).
+It also alleviates artifacts such as floaters and structural errors caused by redundant 3D Gaussians, providing more accurate surface reconstruction in texture-less areas.
+Additionally, [Octree-GS](https://arxiv.org/abs/2403.17898) supports levels of detail (LOD), making it very suitable for large scene reconstruction.

-- Surface-Recon: Two surface reconstruction methods [2DGS](https://arxiv.org/abs/2403.17888) and [PGSR](https://arxiv.org/abs/2406.06521) are selected for this project.
-Among them, 2DGS is one of the fastest surface reconstruction methods, and PGSR is the method with the best reconstruction quality.
+- Surface Reconstruction: Two surface reconstruction methods, [2DGS](https://arxiv.org/abs/2403.17888) and [PGSR](https://arxiv.org/abs/2406.06521), were selected for this project.
+2DGS is one of the fastest surface reconstruction methods, while PGSR offers the best reconstruction quality.

 <p align="center">
 <img src="./assets/result.jpeg" width=100% height=100%
 class="center">
 </p>

-The test results are shown above.
-We use Lower-Campus (See [GauU-Scene](https://arxiv.org/abs/2401.14032) for detailed information) UAV data.
-The results of the above figure were obtained by "VastGaussian + octree-2dgs".
-Compared to other methods, the method in this project is very robust and is also able to obtain more accurate results in the marginal areas of the scene and in texture-less areas.
+We used UAV data from the Lower-Campus (see [GauU-Scene](https://arxiv.org/abs/2401.14032) for detailed information).
+The results in the figure were obtained using the “VastGaussian + Octree-2DGS” method.
+Compared to other methods, the approach used in this project is very robust and achieves more accurate results in the marginal areas of the scene and in texture-less areas.

 ## Installation

-We tested on a server configured with Ubuntu 22.04, cuda 12.3 and gcc 11.4.0.
-Other similar configurations should also work, but we have not verified each one individually.
+We conducted our tests on a server configured with Ubuntu 22.04, CUDA 12.3, and GCC 11.4.0.
+While other similar configurations should also work, we have not verified each one individually.

 1. Clone this repo: